iotivity/iotivity-lite/README.rst

   contains resource handlers that implement the OCF security model.

 utils/*
-  contains a few primitive building blocks used internally by the core framework.
+  contains a few primitive building blocks used internally by the OCF Secure IP Device Framework.

 onboarding_tool/*
   contains the sample onboarding tool (OBT).